datt/event-management-app/README.md

   4. [BEM CSS standards](https://en.bem.info/methodology/quick-start/) (limited but mostly bootstrap is used)
   5. Linters
   (Presenter pattern could've been used)
-  *Many things can be improved*
+  *More standards can be used as well*

 # Understanding Code
   - Comments have been added, if not understood mail at duttdongare30@gmail.com
   - alternatively generate documentation using `yardoc app/services/**/*.rb app/models/**/*.rb` and open doc/index.html in browser